microsoft/terminal/doc/specs/#597 - Tab Sizing.md

 If `tabWidthMode` is set to `titleLength`, the tab widths will fall between the `tabWidthMin` and `tabWidthMax` values if they are set, depending on the length of the tab title.

-If `tabWidthMode` isn't set, the default experience will be `even`.
+If `tabWidthMode` isn't set, the default experience will be `equal`.
 Justification for the default experience is the results from this [twitter poll](https://twitter.com/cinnamon_msft/status/1203093459055210496).

 ## UI/UX Design

-[This tweet](https://twitter.com/cinnamon_msft/status/1203094776117022720) displays how the `even` and `titleLength` values behave for the `tabWidthMode` property.
+[This tweet](https://twitter.com/cinnamon_msft/status/1203094776117022720) displays how the `equal` and `titleLength` values behave for the `tabWidthMode` property.

 ## Capabilities